 Restrictive interventions may be appropriate during emergency situations or when less restrictive interventions have been attempted and failed.
 Restrictive interventions shall be used for the minimal amount of time necessary and only as a last resort.
 They shall be used in conjunction with positive/negative reinforcement procedures designed to increase appropriate behaviors.
 The use of more restrictive procedures should always be considered temporary, and approached with caution and restraint.
 Examples of restrictive interventions include but are not limited to:

-• Extinction procedures
+- Extinction procedures

 - Interventions to decrease problem behavior

-- Time out area/roomIsolated time out

-- behavior •

 - Forced physical guidance and restraint